awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 **Note**
 You cannot use the CloudTrail console to create an Athena table for organization trail logs\.
 Instead, create the table manually using the Athena console so that you can specify the correct storage location\.
 For information about organization trails, see [Creating a trail for an organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the *AWS CloudTrail User Guide*\.
 + For information about setting up permissions for Athena, see [Setting up](setting-up.md)\.
-+ For information about creating a table with partitions, see [Creating the table for CloudTrail logs in Athena using manual partitioning](#create-cloudtrail-table)\.
++ For information about creating a table with partitions, see [Creating a table for CloudTrail logs in Athena using manual partitioning](#create-cloudtrail-table)\.

 **To create an Athena table for a CloudTrail trail using the CloudTrail console**